 When I was looking into getting my first job related to programming, I had no idea what the difference between a certificate and a diploma was.
 I was terrified that I’d have to go back to school and spend 2-4 years getting a degree in computer science before an employer would even blink in my direction.
-Unfortunately for me, two degrees in conservation biology aren’t really enough to attract any serious coding employers.
+Unfortunately for me, two degrees in conservation biology aren’t enough to attract any serious coding employers.
 Then I learned about boot camps, which eased my concerns some, but I didn’t have the time or money to spend on a 15-week program.

 I know what a degree is, but what exactly is a computer science certificate? 🔗